crmcarecloud/api-php-client/docs/Api/CardsApi.md

 Update a card

-Update a specific customer card
+Update a specific customer card.

 ### Example
 ```php